arduino/docs-content/content/tutorials/generic/pro-smart-agriculture-kit/pro-smart-agriculture-kit.md

 ---
 title: 'Getting Started with the AKX00061/AKX00062: Pro Smart Agriculture and Irrigation Kit'
-description: "Learn how to start using your Pro Smart Agriculture and Irrigation Kit"
+description: "Learn how to start using your Pro Smart Agriculture and Irrigation Kit."
 difficulty: advanced
 tags:
   - PRO